-Gov. Perry Appoints Student Regent for Texas Tech University System
+Gov. Perry Appoints Student Regent for TTU System

 Texas Gov. Rick Perry has appointed Ebtesam Attaya Islam as the Texas Tech University System Student Regent.